 - Seek professional help:

 You don’t have to endure the pain of a trauma bond on your own.
+You might want to talk to a licensed therapist or social worker, or seek the help of a coach that is specially trained in relationships.
 Experienced coaches can help you gain a new perspective on your relationship and find ways to figure out your problems.

 Attend A Codependency Retreat And Find Relief